 As you have read, home warranty costs can vary widely.
 While the cheapest home warranties cost less than $50 per month, the more expensive plans can be as high as $100 per month.
 Monthly premiums depend on the company you choose, but generally, the more expensive plans cover more home systems and appliances.

-Basic warranty plans typically cover major home systems and appliances, such as your heating system, air conditioning, oven, dishwasher and refrigerator.
+Basic warranty plans typically cover major home systems and appliances, such as your heating system, air conditioning, oven, dishwasher, and refrigerator.
 Typically, between 10 to 15 household systems and appliances are covered by basic warranties.
 For many homeowners, this is enough coverage to not have to worry about spending thousands of dollars if a major system breaks.

 However, if you want to cover more home systems, you can opt for a more expensive or premium plan.

-Cost of Service Fee
+Cost of Service Fees

 Another important factor that affects the cost of your home warranty is the service charge.
 Each time you file a claim with your home warranty company, you must pay a fee to have a technician sent to your home.
+Many home warranty companies require the homeowner to pay the service call fee directly to the technician before work can begin.

 Some home warranty companies have a flat fee or a sliding fee, while others let you choose what you want to pay each time you file a claim.
 If you choose a lower service fee, you can expect to pay more per month.
 But if you choose a higher service fee, you will pay less per month.
 Most home warranty service fees range from $65 to $125 per claim.

 Add-on Coverage